AustinMathuw/AlexaPlusUnityDocs/read_the_docs/LC-Part-2.rst

     * Closes the skill

-Adding Games SDK for Alexa to the skill
+Adding Games SDK for Alexa to the Skill
 =======================================

 The steps below corrospond to the step numbers in the skeleton.
 Place the code for each of the below steps under their step number in the templete code.